boukx/guide/README.md

 The default spec is [17/31/3](https://classic.wowhead.com/talent-calc/hunter/53000200502-05251030513051-3) where slaying applies.
 Moving into AQ, all bosses are uncategorized so drop the 3 points in Survival for 3 more points in Ferocity.
 Points can be moved away from Improved Hunter's Mark if someone else in your raid has it.

-You should seek 9% hit from armor/scope first-- but if you absolutely cannot get the hit from items (e.g. are very early in a season) then you can talent down SV into Surefooted.  **I have not confirmed this but rumor is you should only deviate from the normal [17/31/3](https://classic.wowhead.com/talent-calc/hunter/53000200502-05251030513051-3) build to go SF if you have less than 40% pet uptime on bosses.**
+You should seek 9% hit from armor/scope first-- but if you absolutely cannot get the hit from items (e.g. are very early in a season) then you can talent down SV into Surefooted.  **I have not confirmed this but colloquial advice is you should only deviate from the normal [17/31/3](https://classic.wowhead.com/talent-calc/hunter/53000200502-05251030513051-3) build to go Surefooted if you have less than 40% pet uptime on bosses.**

 5/31/15 and 0/31/20 are popular PvP/PvE viable specs.
 You'll take a small PvE damage hit for lots of really fun talents.
 Improved Aspect of the Hawk is a fairly strong DPS buff (even in PvP) so only drop this if you really want to lean into PvP.